 - Do your business’ hiring practices aim to promote social inclusiveness and create jobs for the local population?

 - Does your business conduct high levels of due diligence to ensure that no business in your supply chains is contributing to violent conflict?

 - Do you target your social investment to address the needs of communities affected by your operations in a way that benefits all groups in those communities?

 - Do you take a consultative approach, premised on broad community acceptance, to acquiring or accessing land for your business?

 - Do you work with government, other businesses, and community stakeholders to promote international standards on human rights, governance and the environment?

 - Do you incorporate performance standards related to conflict-sensitivity or peace promotion (such as maintaining good stakeholder relations, or conducting thorough due diligence) into contracts, at both the operational and executive level?

 - Do you adapt your business model in favour of specific needs of consumers and producers in fragile and conflict-prone contexts?

 - Do you engage with police and militia to develop a sustainable and inclusive security approach around your operations and neighbouring communities?

-Based on the PBBC we produced a pilot Peacebuilding Company Index (PBCI) in collaboration with the financial service company Covalence.
+Based on the PBBC we produced a pilot Peacebuilding Company Index (PBCI) in collaboration with the ESG-rating agency Covalence.
 The pilot index ranked 100 multinational corporates businesses by their peacebuilding performance.
 PeaceNexus is committed to further developing the methodology with partners, with the objective of using it to select companies that would be eligible for a Peace Investment Fund.